kkga/eleventy-netlify-boilerplate/drafts/using-custom-resources-in-godot.md

 ---
-title: Using custom resources as data containers in Godot
+title: Using custom resources in Godot
 tags:
   - draft
   - godot